The Museum is temporarily closed through fall 2022 as part of our renovation.

-Central Smithsonian Accessibility Office has an accessibility map that depicts accessible entrances, curb cuts, designated parking, and more for Smithsonian facilities on the National Mall.
+Central Smithsonian Accessibility Office has an accessibility map that depicts accessible entrances, curb cuts, designated parking and more for Smithsonian facilities on the National Mall.

-Wheelchairs: A limited number of standard wheelchairs are available for free to use while visiting the Museum.
-Please visit the Security Desk at the Independence Avenue entrance to inquire about availability.
+Wheelchairs: A limited number of standard and bariatric wheelchairs are available for loan while visiting the Museum.
+Please visit the Security Desk to inquire about availability.
 Wheelchairs are provided on a first come, first served basis.
 Visitors are welcome to bring their own mobility devices.

 Restrooms: All restrooms in the Museum are accessible.
 There are two family/companion care restrooms inside the Flight Line Café entrance on the first level.

-Braille and Tactile Guides: Guides are available at the Welcome Center at the the Independence Avenue entrance of the Museum.
+Braille and Tactile Guides: Guides are available at the Southwest Airlines Welcome Center.

 Shopping & Dining: All Museum stores, dining facilities, and water fountains are accessible.